May 15, 1953: Marciano vs Walcott II

 Marciano vs Walcott II was a brief and uneventful affair.
 For just over two minutes of the first round, the boxers milled about, Marciano lunging behind wild punches and forcing Walcott to sidestep or retreat, the challenger clutching and grabbing as Rocky tried to get to him.
 Few clean punches had connected when a retreating Jersey Joe set, feinted, and threw a jab to set up a right hand.
 But before Walcott could follow through with the right, Marciano countered with a wide left hook and then leaped in behind it with a right uppercut that sent the off-balance Walcott sprawling on his back, his feet flying high above him.

 The challenger pulled himself up to a sitting position, one hand on the ropes, apparently unhurt.
 He then chose to sit there, like a man trying to decide if he wants to get out of bed or not, and let the referee count him out.
 Once the fatal ten was reached, Walcott finally hoisted himself to his feet and promptly assumed the demeanour suitable for a victim of injustice, gesturing and expressing disbelief, strenuously arguing that he was the victim of a fast count, though this was clearly not the case.

-Instead of a fast count, Walcott was the victim of having been put right back into the ring, before his nerve and fighting spirit could restore themselves, with the man who had rendered him unconscious with a single vicious blow.
-Perhaps in those seconds when he sat gazing at nothing while the referee counted off the final moments of the bout, Jersey Joe had been contemplating the scattered shards of his broken confidence, still unmended months after that crushing right hand, and now completely shattered.
+Instead of a fast count, Walcott was the victim of having been put right back into the ring, before his nerve and fighting spirit could restore themselves, with the same man who had rendered him unconscious with a single vicious blow in Philadelphia.
+Something more than Arnold Cream’s world title had been separated from him that night.
+Perhaps in those empty seconds when he sat gazing at nothing as the referee counted off the final moments of the bout, he was contemplating the scattered shards of his broken confidence, still unmended months after that crushing right hand, and now completely shattered.
 Walcott never fought again.

 — Michael Carbert